 I can appreciate why Atkins may have been compelled to take a tentative approach with regard to feminism but holding up women who “like to be thrown across the room a couple of times or dragged along the floor” as possible evidence that maybe women don’t really want to be equal in society is just ridiculous.
 In my view, it adds to the usual scapegoating of such women as traitors to feminism when, actually, it should simply serve as a reminder that women have diverse sexual preferences!
 There are plenty of masochistic men around and, funnily enough, I don’t see many people making sweeping statements about men in general or men’s status in society because of their existence.

-Photo by Danny McL, shared under a Creative Commons Licence.
+Photo by Andy Roberts, shared under a Creative Commons Licence.